grosser/gettext_i18n_rails/README.markdown

 [FastGettext](http://github.com/grosser/fast_gettext): `  sudo gem install grosser-fast_gettext -s http://gems.github.com/  `

 GetText 1.93 or GetText 2.0: `  sudo gem install gettext  `
 GetText 2.0 will render 1.93 unusable, so only install if you do not have apps that use 1.93!

+RubyParser if you want to parse ruby files for gettext calls. `  sudo gem install ruby_parser  `

 ### Locales & initialisation
 Copy default locales you want from e.g.